bgamari/bayes-stack/docs/usage.markdown

      bayes-stack-dump-st --dist=psis --sweeps stsweeps

+To output the own topic mixture of a node call

+     bayes-stack-dump-st --dist=omegas --sweeps stsweeps

-To output the tendency of each user to prefer tastes shared with a friend versus his own call
+To output the tendency of each node to prefer tastes shared with a friend versus his own call

      bayes-stack-dump-st --dist=gammas --sweeps stsweeps